AdeHumble/Nigerian-Food-Prices-Insights/README.md

 - Created visualizations to communicate key findings

 ## Future Work
+- Create a model to forecast prices of food items in Nigeria
-- Refine visualizations for better insights
+- Refine project visualizations for better insights
 - Explore additional datasets for broader analysis
 - Collaborate with domain experts for deeper insights